 The NMSC is very poignant about this as well, stating that: “All winners of Merit Scholarship awards (Merit Scholar designees) are chosen from the Finalist group based on their abilities, skills, and accomplishments—without regard to gender, race, ethnic origin, or religious preference.”
 This is an important note for those of you competing for these awards; it’s something I paid a lot of close attention to when I was preparing for my PSAT!

-The scholarship opportunities that the winning group of students receive is substantial.
-The total number of scholarships is just shy of $35,000,000, which is around $4,500 per student selected, and comprise less than 1% of the total group of students who took the PSAT.
+The scholarship opportunities that the winning group of students receives is substantial.
+The total number of scholarships is just shy of $35,000,000, which is around $4,500 per student selected and comprise less than 1% of the total group of students who took the PSAT.

 Class of 2018 NMSC Semifinalist Predictions